Nuitka/Nuitka-website/posts/nuitka-progress-winter-2015.rst

 and that has been helpful with a lot of other stuff.

-Another focus driven from Python3, is to get ahead with type shape tracing and type inference of dicionary, and value tracing.
+Another focus driven from Python3, is to get ahead with type shape tracing and type inference of dictionary, and value tracing.
 To fully support Python3 classes, we need to work on something that is a dictionary a-like, and that will only ever be efficient if we have that.
 Good news is that the next release is making progress there too.